Node-DC/Node-DC-SSR/README.md

 # Client Setup

-## Linux Client: Required Modules and Installations
+## Required Modules and Installations

-  - Install Python 2.7.10
+Install Python   (command: sudo apt-get python) Install Pip for Python    (command: sudo apt-get python-pip) Install the following modules
-  - NumPy version '1.8.2' (command: pip install numpy)
+  - NumPy       (command: pip install numpy)
-  - Matplotlib '1.4.2'    (command: sudo apt-get install python-matplotlib)
+  - Matplotlib  (command: sudo apt-get install python-matplotlib)
-  - requests '2.10.0'     (command: sudo pip install requests)
+  - requests    (command: pip install requests)
-  - eventlet '0.19.0'     (command: sudo pip install eventlet)
+  - eventlet    (command: pip install eventlet)

-#### NOTE:
+## NOTE:
 Please make sure above modules are installed without any error.
 Install any missing modules as per your system configuration.

+## On Linux OS this client has been tested successfully with following versions,
+  - Python - v2.7.10
+  - Pip    - v1.5.4
+  - NumPy  - v1.8.2
+  - Matplotlib - v1.4.2
+  - requests - v2.10.0
+  - eventlet - v0.19.0

 ## Windows Client: Required Modules and Installations

 Download Python from https://www.python.org/downloads/
-  - Python 2.7.12 (2.7.10 – tested ).
+  - Python 2.7.12

 Download "Windows x86 MSI installer.
 Once you have downloaded the Python MSI, navigate to the download location on your computer, double clicking the file and pressing Run when the dialog box pops up.
   - Follow the instructions in the dialog box